hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/grandadvance/graber.md

 * **Global Variable `d`:**  Using a global variable is generally discouraged as it reduces code modularity and readability.
 It should be a `self.d` attribute within the `Graber` class.

-* **Error Handling:** While error handling is present within some individual functions for certain exceptions (like `ExecuteLocatorException`), it's crucial to ensure that each data retrieval function (e.g., `id_product`, `local_saved_image`) handles potential errors like timeouts, connection issues, or incorrect element locations to avoid unexpected program behavior.
+* **Error Handling:** While error handling is present within some individual functions for certain exceptions (like `ExecuteLocatorException`), it's crucial to ensure that each data retrieval function (e.g., `id_product`, `local_image_path`) handles potential errors like timeouts, connection issues, or incorrect element locations to avoid unexpected program behavior.

 * **Redundant `get` calls:** Each call to `kwards.get("field_name", '')` could be consolidated and passed as an argument to reduce redundancy and make the code more readable.